keddad/keddad/README.md

 * [tgspellchecker](https://github.com/keddad/tgspellchecker) is, surprisingly, a spellchecker for Telegram.
 Written in JS, because I wanted to try JS, uses APIs from Yandex.

-* [surveybot](https://github.com/keddad/surveybot) is a Telegram bot, for, well, surveys.
-Written in Python, very simple, supports export to .csv file and can process Audio/Video messages with some voice recognition.
+* [thevyshka-reporter](https://github.com/keddad/thevyshka-reporter) is a Telegram bot for feedback.
+It is simular to bots Livegram generates.

 I've also written some more unique things: